Tanmay810-glitch/animebashi-frontend/README.md

 ## Features under development

-## Edit post

-With this, you can correct any typos you might have in your post.

-I'm currently facing problems in the edit post feature.
-The specifics of it are documented in the code, where the problem actually occurs.

-## Delete post
+### Delete post

 Allows you to delete your post

-## Save post
+### Save post

 Allows you to save any post you like, for later viewing.

 ## Misc

-Also, expect more documentation to be added
+Also, expect more documentation to be added in the future

-**Note: Attribution is provided for post pics and carousel pics that are not mine**
+**Note: Attribution is provided for post pics and carousel pics used for demonstration, that are not mine**